dwang134/dwang134/README.md

 ### Hello, I'm Dylan 👋
-### I am a postgrad from Seneca College.
-I am passionate in learning new coding languages, and web developement.
+### I am a web developer based in Toronto, CA. I am passionate in learning new coding languages, and web developement.
 <hr></hr>

 - 📫 You can reach me at **dc.wang840533@gmail.com**.